salchyy/macro-key-spam/README.md

 # macro-key-spam
 Description

-This mod for Tera allows users to automate key presses in the game.
-It's designed to listen for global key events and execute a predefined key spam action when a specific key is held down.
+This mod for Tera enables users to automate key presses in the game through a global key listener.
+It allows the user to toggle a macro on and off by pressing a designated start key, which then repeatedly presses another specified key at a set interval.

 Features

-    Key Hold Detection: The mod listens for a specific key being held down globally (even when the game is not in focus).
+    Toggle Macro with Key: The macro is toggled on or off by pressing a specified start key.
-    Key Spamming: Automatically spams a specified key at a defined interval while the designated key is held.
+    Key Spamming: Automatically spams a specified key at a user-defined interval when the macro is active.
-    Customizable Settings: Users can customize the key to hold, the key to spam, and the delay between spams.
+    Customizable Settings: Users can customize the start key, the key to spam, and the delay between spams.
-    Command Interface: Includes commands to toggle settings and check key names.
+    Command Interface: Includes commands to open the settings UI and to check key names.
     GUI Settings (Optional): A graphical user interface for settings is available if running in TeraProxy's GUI mode.

 Requirements

-    TeraProxy: This mod requires TeraProxy to be installed.
     Node.js Packages: tera-mod-ui, node-global-key-listener, and robotjs (included).

 Usage